How do I get paid?

-How you're paid depends on your camp.
-Some camps pay by check, others by direct deposit.
-Your camp will explain the payment process when you arrive.
+How you're paid and how often you're paid depends on your camp.
+Some camps pay by check, and others pay by direct deposit.
+Your camp will explain their process when you arrive and guide you through any setup.
 You'll need a Social Security Number before you can receive your pay.
 For more on this, see the Social Security article.

 How much will I earn?